 - Avoid the activity that caused the back pain, at least temporarily

 - Maintain good posture by standing and sitting up straight with your shoulders back and your neck and spine aligned

 Dr. Dalton also recommends using anti-inflammatory medicines such as ibuprofen and applying heat or ice packs to treat occasional back pain.

 “People always want to know which is better — heat or ice?
 The answer is simple: Use whatever works for you,” says Dr. Dalton.

 Medical Treatment for Persistent Back Pain: Ways to Cope

 Back pain that persists or seems to radiate to the arms or legs may require more substantial treatment.

 If back pain persists after these interventions, your doctor may order additional tests to determine the cause before recommending treatment options such as medicines or injections.
-“Only about 12 percent of people who slip a disc will require surgery because of persistent pain or neurologic complications from the disc herniation,” says Dr. Dalton.
+“Only about 12% of people who slip a disc will require surgery because of persistent pain or neurological complications from the disc herniation,” says Dr. Dalton.

 For more information about treating persistent, chronic back pain or to make an appointment with one of our doctors, call the UPMC Department of Neurosurgery at 412-647-3685.

 If you have questions about full, in-network access to UPMC doctors and hospitals, please call our help line at 1-855-646-8762.